FlareXes/Hashnode/cljkmzfzj07xhzznv29s44sdb.md

 ---
 title: "Cryptography for Developers and Best Practices"
-seoTitle: "Cryptography For Developers & Best Practices"
+seoTitle: "Cryptography For Developers and Best Practices"
-seoDescription: "Sometimes it is misunderstood that developers should know the maths behind the cryptographic algorithm.
-Which is such a myth.
-They don't need to worry about"
+seoDescription: "Before we get started with the developer side of cryptography, we need to understand a few basic things that are common across all the applications of Crypt"
 datePublished: Sat Jul 01 2023 23:30:39 GMT+0000 (Coordinated Universal Time)
 cuid: cljkmzfzj07xhzznv29s44sdb
 slug: cryptography-for-developers-and-best-practices